KRICT-DATA/ODPC_cat_opt/README.md

-# ODPC_cat_opt
-Closed-loop optimization of catalyst for oxidative propane dehydrogenation with CO2 (ODPC) using artificial intelligence This repository contains source code and dataset for the following paper: "(to be submitted)"
+This repository contains source code and dataset for the following paper: "Closed-loop optimization of catalyst for oxidative propane dehydrogenation with CO2 (ODPC) using artificial intelligence"

 0. Prerequisites
 Python 3.7 or later